Why are they removing

 These invasive species are plants which are not native to this area, are very aggressive, and are crowding out the native plant species that would naturally grow here.

-The reasons that native species are good include that the local insects and animals (including reptiles and amphibians) have evolved over hundreds of thousands of years to live and thrive on the California native plants--and there are dozens and dozens of California native plants.
+The reasons that native species are good include that the local insects, birds, and animals (including reptiles and amphibians) have evolved over hundreds of thousands of years to live and thrive on the California native plants--and there are dozens and dozens of California native plants.
 Each of these native plant species can appeal to a specific insect or animal--and the specific insect or animal then becomes dependent on that plant for its survival.

 Invasive plant species are plants from outside of California which start growing here and become very successful.
-Some of these invasive species can actually look quite pretty, for example, with colorful flowers or tall green leaves.
+Some of these invasive species can actually look quite pretty, for example, with colorful flowers or long green leaves.

 However, the reasons that invasive species are bad include that they crowd out the beneficial native species and take over areas where the native plants would otherwise live.
 The native plants then decline as they die or are not allowed to take root and grow.